+Table 10.
+ARCHER NetCDF v4.4.0 performance, maximum striping, large arrays raw data.

 NetCDF performance characteristics were found to be entirely similar to MPI-IO, with variations in stripe count, stripe size and local array size producing the same general trend.
 This is in line with expectations as NetCDF interfaces to HDF5 for its parallel implementation, which is itself based on MPI-IO.